bahakarakaya/Termijob/README.md

 - 🏷️ **Smart Categorization**: Jobs are classified into categories like Web Scraping, Machine Learning, Computer Vision, etc.
 - 📂 **List Jobs**: View all jobs or filter by category
 - 🔍 **Search**: Search jobs by title, description, or skills
+- ✅ **Job Tracking**: Mark jobs as Applied or Done to track your application progress
+- 📝 **Notes**: Add personal notes to any job posting
 - 🗑️ **Delete Jobs**: Remove jobs you're no longer interested in
 - 🔒 **Local LLM**: Uses Ollama with Llama 3.1 8B for privacy-focused local processing